 Gross premiums written decreased \$124.2 million, or 7.5%, to \$1,531.7 million in the first nine months of 2010, compared to \$1,655.9 million in the first nine months of 2009.
 The decrease in gross premiums written was primarily due to less favorable pricing and terms experienced in our catastrophe unit during the January and June 2010 reinsurance renewals compared to the 2009 renewals as gross premiums written in the unit decreased \$125.8 million in the first nine months of 2010, compared to the first nine months of 2009.
 The market conditions in our catastrophe unit were principally driven by softening market conditions as a result of the comparably low level of insured catastrophe losses in 2009, combined with the improved capital position of many participants in the (re)insurance industry.
 In addition, the Company's decrease in catastrophe gross premiums written for the first nine months of 2010 reflects \$41.8 million of gross premiums written on behalf of our fully-collateralized property catastrophe joint venture, Tim Re II, during the second quarter of 2009 that did not recur in 2010.
-Excluding the impact of \$35.2 million of reinstatement premiums written and earned in the first nine months of 2010, compared to \$93.1 million, or 7.6%.
+Excluding the impact of \$35.2 million of reinstatement premiums written and earned in the first nine months of 2010 as a direct result of the net claims and claim expenses incurred from the Chilean earthquake, Xynthia and the New Zealand earthquake, our Reinsurance segment gross premiums written declined \$93.1 million, or 7.6%.
 Our specialty reinsurance premiums increased \$10.4 million, or 11.2%, to \$103.7 million in the first nine months of 2010, compared to \$93.3 million in the first nine months of 2009.
-As discussed in more detail below, the decrease in gross premiums written in our Insurance segment to segment was primarily due to our commercial multi-line, commercial property and personal lines property lines of business decreasing due to softening market conditions and our decision to reduce our participation on certain programs.
-As discussed in more detail below, the increase in gross premiums written in our Insurance segment we contracts and the negative impact of a catastrophe exposed homeowners personal lines property quota share contract.
+Gross premiums written in our Insurance segment decreased \$48.4 million, or 10.8%, to \$398.8 million in the first nine months of 2010, compared to \$447.2 million in the first nine months of 2009.
+As discussed in more detail below, the decrease in gross premiums written in our Insurance segment was primarily due to our commercial multi-line, commercial property and personal lines property lines of business decreasing due to softening market conditions and our decision to reduce our participation on certain programs.
+As discussed in more detail below, the increase in gross premiums written in our specialty unit was primarily due to the inception of several new contracts and the negative impact during the second quarter of 2009 related to the nonrenewal and portfolio transfer out of a catastrophe exposed homeowners personal lines property quota share contract.